 We’ve been hacked.

-You know there are things that you have to do, many of them some combination of painful, expensive, and embarrassing.
+You know there are things that you need to do.
+Many of those things are some combination of painful, expensive, and embarrassing.

-And they need to be done quickly and, more importantly, correctly.
+And they need to be done quickly and correctly.
 You need the right kind of person to get it done.
 You need the right Cyber Incident Response Manager…

 You need a lawyer.